 RESULT: After reviewing audience surveys, the CEO felt proud of high scores his team members received.
 Guests attending the post-event reception praised both panelists and moderators for their deep market insights.
-Media coverage of the event was highly favorable.
+The team received highly favorable coverage from the press.
 The CEO, along with the company's Board of Directors, were delighted with the event outcome.

-STRATEGY: During private sessions, Dynamically Speaking and Bill focused on tuning his leadership charisma and showing internal stakeholders how much he cared about them as people.
+STRATEGY: During private sessions, Dynamically Speaking and Bill focused on strengthening communication skills, tuning leadership presence, adding vocal energy and showing culturally diverse stakeholders how much he valued them as people.

 - show up as a poised and relational leader

-- learn best practices to build connection and trust
+- learn best practices to build genuine connection and trust

 - project warmth and approachability